 Individuals who are convicted of a drug or controlled substance offense:

 Individuals who do not have a driver license at the time of the offense will be denied the issuance of a driver license for 180 days.
 The 180 days for the denial of issuance, also known as an Order of Prohibition, starts when the individual contacts the Texas Department of Public Safety (DPS) inquiring about a driver license.
-Forms are not available online but can be obtained at any driver license office or by calling our Customer Contact Center at (512) 424-2600.
+Forms are not available online but may be obtained at any driver license office or by calling our Customer Contact Center at (512) 424-2600.

-Classes for the Drug Education Program are offered through the Texas Department of State Health Services (DHSH).
-For a list of approved classes, please contact DHSH at 800-832-9623.
+Classes for the Drug Education Program are offered through the Texas Department of Licensing and Regulation (TDLR).
+For a list of approved classes, please contact TDLR at 800-803-9202, or by email.

 Failure to complete the required 15-hour class for each conviction will result in a revocation of the individual’s driver license beyond the original 180-day suspension.
 A revocation will remain on the individual’s driver license until DPS receives a certificate of completion and the individual pays an additional administrative fee for failure to complete the program as required.